oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

    ![](assets/start-analysis.png)

-7. Now, we will select pins for the `i_clk` and `reset_button_n` inputs and `fpga_led` output.
-The JTAG IP will handle the connection between your design and the JTAG pins on your board automatically.
+7. Select pins for the `i_clk` and `reset_button_n` inputs and `fpga_led` output.
+The JTAG to Avalon® Master Bridge Intel FPGA IP handles the connection between your design and the JTAG pins on your board automatically.

    1. Open the pin planner using `Assignments` > `Pin Planner` in the main Intel® Quartus® Prime GUI.
 Consult the data sheet for your board to choose an appropriate clock input.
-In this project, the `PIN_AM10` was chosen because it is used for supplying a 100MHz clock signal in the the GHRD source code (see link in **Board-specifc Considerations**).
+In this project, the `PIN_AM10` was chosen because it supplies a 100MHz clock signal in the the GHRD source code (see link in **Board-specifc Considerations**).

-   2. Assign pins for the `fpga_led` and `reset_button_n` signals using the same methodology:
+   2. Assign pins for the `fpga_led` and `reset_button_n` signals using the same method:

       *Pin planner from GHRD:*